algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 Our team is retrieving an actual project from CORIS Innovation. \
 It is called SportShield and it is a device capable of securing your skis or snowboard by roping them with the device. \
-The device is composed of an alarm, a motion sensor, a GPS, a cable and an electric magnet.
+The device is composed of an alarm, a motion detector, a GPS, a cable and an electric magnet.
 It is also provided with an application to change mode and get notifications in real-time of the device. \
 In the end, this device is meant to be used in other sports fields such as bicycle or skateboard.

 As a matter of fact, the team was asked to optimise an existing code of the product given by CORIS Innovation but also to add more features such as the **NFC**[^2].